Theodor W. Adorno: Standardization

 Serious music, according to Adorno, achieves excellence when its whole is greater than the sum of its parts.
 The example he gives is that of Beethoven's symphonies: "[his] greatness shows itself in the complete subordination of the accidentally private melodic elements to the form as a whole."

-Standardization not only refers to the products of the culture industry but to the consumers as well: many times every day consumers are bombarded by media advertising.
-Consumers are pushed and shoved into consuming products and services presented to them by the media system.
-The masses have become conditioned by the culture industry, which makes the impact of standardization much more important.
-By not realizing the impact of social media and commercial advertising, the individual is caught in a situation where conformity is the norm.
-"During consumption the masses become characterized by the commodities which they use and exchange among themselves."
+Standardization not only refers to the products of the culture industry but to the consumers as well.
+Many times every day consumers are bombarded by media advertising.
+Consumers are pushed and shoved into consuming products and services presented to them by a media system that takes advantage of musical hooks mass produced via electronic media.
+The masses have become conditioned by the culture industry, which makes the impact of standardization far more widespread.
+Not recognizing the impact of social media and commercial advertising, the individual is caught in a situation where conformity is the norm: "During consumption the masses become characterized by the commodities which they use and exchange among themselves."

+Tony Waters and David Philhour have tested Adorno's ideas and used musical intros from pop songs, and asked students in the United States, Germany, and Thailand what they recognize.
+They found that indeed, as Adorno hypothesized, the song intro recognition has spread around the world for some specific commercial pop songs.
+But they also demonstrate that there are still national differences in recognition.

 Adorno's responses to his critics

 As a pioneer of a self-reflexive sociology who prefigured Bourdieu's ability to factor in the effect of reflection on the societal object, Adorno realized that some criticism (including deliberate disruption of his classes in the 1960s) could never be answered in a dialogue between equals if, as he seems to have believed, what the naive ethnographer or sociologist thinks of a human essence is always changing over time.